-The strongest addiction, a million times more addictive than any substance or drug known to man, is thinking.
-Each of us lose consciousness of our thinking throughout the day all the time and take thinking for granted.
-Thinking creates everything in our life.
-No one can see our thinking.
+We tend to take our thinking for granted.
+Not knowing it is our thinking which creates everything in our lives.
 But when we lose control of our thinking we can get caught in a dangerous looping of thoughts that keep us locked in our minds.

 There are many symptoms related to thought addiction.
 Thought addiction can cause sleepless nights, anxiety, fear, panic, stress, digestive troubles, lower self-esteem, decreased confidence, failed relationships, tight muscles, hyper-awareness, hypersensitivity, and headaches.

 A common experience that everyone has experienced at one time or another in his or her lives is when a song gets caught in one’s head.
-It seems to play and play.
-No matter what he or she does.
+It seems to play and play no matter what he or she does.
 It seems that the song gets caught in an endless loop.
 They cannot get the song out of their head.

 Well, the same is true with a thought.
 Thoughts can get caught in a constant loop.
 They seem to be powerful and take up residence in your head.
 What happens is you get overly aware of the thoughts and you can't ignore it.
 The thoughts could be good or bad.
 The thoughts seem to be very influential and have a life of its own.
 You become powerless and unable to focus, concentrate or stop the thought.
 The thought seems to be in the forefront of your consciousness all the time no matter how you try to stop it.
 You become overly obsessed either trying to stop them from looping or lost in their directions to do things you would not normally do.